-B.C.’s strong and growing economy offers tremendous potential and advantages for manufacturers, and is one of North America’s most competitive and dynamic business locations.
+B.C.’s strong and growing economy offers tremendous potential and advantages for manufacturers.
+It's one of North America’s most competitive and dynamic business locations.
 Some of the most successful and innovative companies in the world have chosen British Columbia as a base.

-Be sure to check out our publication Growing BC’s Small and Medium Sized Manufacturers (PDF) to see provincial support programs for B.C. businesses.
+Be sure to check out our publication Growing BC’s Small and Medium Sized Manufacturers (PDF 1.8MB) to see provincial support programs for B.C. businesses.

 B.C.’s manufacturing sector provides opportunities for businesses to innovate and to improve productivity and competitiveness.

 Many B.C. companies like Saltworks Technologies, AI Industries and STEMCELL Technologies embrace and use the latest technology, developed in collaboration across industries and with government support.

 Positive business climate